 4. Getting Help Paying Off Your Loan

 Volunteering.
-Some volunteer opportunities might ease your student loan balance.
-For example, members of the Shared Harvest Fund can get a stipend applied to their student loans if they match up with a nonprofit organization that needs their talents.
+Some volunteer opportunities might help ease your student loan debt.
+For example, skills-based volunteers and frontline workers for the Shared Harvest Fund, a mission-driven organization that’s dedicated to wellness and service, can get help paying for their student loans if they match up with a nonprofit organization that needs their talents.

 5. Rolling Out the Debt Snowball Method